ginstrom/paladin-novel/manuscript/chapter-14.md

 "You did everything you could," Sim said gently.

 "Did I?"
 Gond's voice was raw.
-"Or did I fail because I'm not worthy of this power?
-Because I'm still just a broken-down mercenary playing at being something I'm not?"
+"She told me to stop.
+Alanyi herself told me to let him go, to ease his suffering and let his spirit find peace.
+But I thought I knew better.
+I thought I could defy divine will and save him anyway."

 "Gond—"

 "Seven people died today because they believed in me.
 Because they thought the 'Healer in the Hills' could protect them from anything."
 He looked up at Sim, his eyes hollow.
-"What if they were wrong?
-What if I'm just a fraud with a few lucky breaks?"
+"And when the goddess herself gave me clear instruction, I ignored it.
+What kind of paladin does that make me?"

 Before Sim could answer, Silviana appeared at Gond's side.
 The elf's usually serene expression was troubled, her ancient eyes reflecting a pain that went deeper than the day's losses.